anteroul/birch-engine/README.md

 # BirchEngine
-3D Engine made for school.
+3D Engine made in OpenGL for school.

-### Pre-alpha Version 0.1 changes:
-- Basic window setup